 Whether you’re interested in hiking, biking, skiing, rock climbing, fishing, or anything in between, there are plenty of U.S. cities where you can live, work, and get your outdoor fix.
 Where are the best places to live for outdoor recreation?
 Check out the list below!

 - Population: 151,473

 - Home Price: $520,700 median purchase price; $1,611 median monthly rent

-Sitting just south of the nation’s capital lies Alexandria, one of the top U.S. outdoors cities.
-Although the cost of living in Alexandria is 51% higher than the national average, it’s one of the most beautiful places to live on the East Coast—and you’ll get your money’s worth with this DC suburb!
-With outstanding schools, safe neighborhoods, plenty of employment opportunities, a trendy dining and nightlife scene, and tons of outdoor activities, Alexandria is also one of the best cities for young professionals in the U.S.
+Just south of the nation’s capital lies Alexandria, one of the top U.S. outdoors cities.
+Although the cost of living in Alexandria is 49% higher than the national average, it’s one of the most beautiful places to live on the East Coast—and you’ll get your money’s worth with this DC suburb!
+With outstanding schools, safe neighborhoods, plenty of employment opportunities, a trendy dining and nightlife scene, and tons of outdoor activities, Alexandria is as much a great spot for young professionals and families as it is for outdoor recreation!